zhihuammu/ODE-book/chaps/07/chap07_1_introduction.md

 of the solution decay much faster than others.
 :::

-:::{prf:example}
+::::{prf:example}
-Consider the differential equation
+Consider the initial value problem

 $$
 \begin{aligned}